-Today, we publicly announced Scylla Cloud, our fully-managed database as a service (DBaaS).
-Scylla Cloud is available immediately on Amazon Web Services (AWS) Elastic Compute Cloud (EC2) instances—including a developer instance that makes prototyping incredibly affordable.
+Today, we publicly announced Scylla Cloud, our fully-managed database as a service.
+Scylla Cloud (NoSQL DBaaS) is available immediately on Amazon Web Services (AWS) Elastic Compute Cloud (EC2) instances—including a developer instance that makes prototyping incredibly affordable.
 It will soon also run on Google Cloud and Microsoft Azure public cloud platforms.

 Scylla Cloud runs the latest version of Scylla Enterprise, which is built from the ground up to make optimal use of the latest server technology and to run “close to the metal.”
 This means fewer servers are needed compared to other implementations in a cloud environment, saving on costs.